tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/MVC/Plugins.md

     public void PopulateValues(ViewLocationExpanderContext context);

     static public void AddViewLocation(string Location);
-    static public void AddPluginViewLocations(PluginDef Def);
 }
 ```

 The `ExpandViewLocations()` and `PopulateValues()` are required by the `IViewLocationExpander`.

-The next two static methods, `AddViewLocation()` and `AddPluginViewLocations()` are our own helpers for easily adding view locations to the expander.
+The  static methods, `AddViewLocation()` are our own helper for easily adding view locations to the expander.

-After plugins are loaded by the `LoadPlugins()` method the `MvcApp` calls the `InitializePlugins()`.
+After plugins are loaded by the `LoadPlugins()` method the `MvcApp` calls the `Plugin.AddViewLocations()` for each plugin telling it to add any view locations it might have, to the `IViewLocationExpander`.

 ```
-static void InitializePlugins()
+static void LoadPlugins()
 {
+    LoadPluginDefinitions();
+    LoadPluginAssemblies();
+    AddPluginsToApplicationPartManager();

-    foreach (IAppPlugin Plugin in PluginList)
+    foreach (IMvcAppPlugin Plugin in PluginList)
     {
         Plugin.Initialize();
         Plugin.AddViewLocations();
     }
 }
 ```

-The `Plugin.AddViewLocations()` is called which then just calls the static `ViewLocationExpander.AddPluginViewLocations()` passing its `PluginDef` instance.
-This call adds plugin view locations to the location expander.

 ## Plugin Static files

-For plugin static files, such as Javascript and CSS files, to be discoverable by Asp.Net the developer has to register the appropriate [PhysicalFileProvider](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/file-providers)s, pointing to the write paths.
+For plugin static files, such as Javascript and CSS files, to be discoverable by Asp.Net the developer has to register the appropriate [PhysicalFileProvider](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/file-providers)s, in the main MVC application startup code, pointing to the write paths.

 ```
 app.UseStaticFiles(new StaticFileOptions